Gathering Dreams

 49. Get a side hustle

 It doesn’t have to be a full-time commitment.
-It can be something you truly enjoy.
-Are you crafty?
-Create a product like Chloe did, or open a booth at local markets.
+It can be something you genuinely enjoy.

 The possibilities are truly endless, and each task won’t take you long to complete.
-The more you do it, the better reputation you’ll have and the more you can charge.
+The more you do it, the better your reputation and the more you can charge.

 Eventually, you might decide that your side hustle is better suited to your daily job.